Editorial Board profiles

 Her work also has focused on what makes individuals vulnerable to the harmful effects of certain substances, like cannabis.
 More recently, she has begun to investigate the potentially therapeutic sides of cannabinoids in clinical trials.

 Dr Morgan is the Journal of Cannabis Research Section Editor for Cannabis and cannabinoid clinical pharmacology.
+This section covers Phase I and observational human studies, including pharmacokinetics, pharmacodynamics, and toxicology.

 Charles W. Schindler received his Ph.D. in Experimental Psychology from American University in 1980.
 After a post-doctoral fellowship at the University of Iowa, he joined the NIDA IRP in 1985 as a Staff Fellow in the laboratory of Dr. Steven R. Goldberg.
 The focus of his early research was on determining the cardiovascular effects of psychomotor stimulants, in particular cocaine, and how those effects might be altered following drug treatment.